 GLACIOCLIM Glacier de Sarrennes and Glacier Blanc, Emmanuel Thibert

 Col de Porte, Marie Dumont

 Sites d’étude du Permafrost, Philippe Schoeneich et Xavier Bodin

 The monitoring of snow sites allow to document the processes of snow accumulation, melting and its wind transport.
-These sites also allow to charaterize the impact of climat change on the water cycle.
+These sites also allow to characterize the impact of climate change on the water cycle.
 The monitoring of mountain permafrost allows the tracking of ground freezing/thawing in mountain areas and associated geomorphological processes, as well as the follow-up of risks related to ground thawing (boulder falls, landslides).

 Sites and measured variables

 On glaciers and polar caps, the aim is to monitor annual, winter and summer ice mass balances, meteorology, and energy balances.
 At the upstream of some glaciers, hydrological monitoring of flows is also carried out.
 On dedicated sites to snow study, meteorological variables, height and characteristics of snow are monitored.
 On the permafrost monitoring sites, it is essentially the ground temperature which is monitored.

 The monitoring of the sites of the CRYOBSCLIM network are financed by CNRS/INSU, IPEV, IRD, INRAE, Météo-France, Grenoble-Alpes University and Savoie-Mont Blanc University.
 The monitoring of Andean glaciers benefits from partnerships in Peru and Bolivia and those of Himalayan glaciers from collaborations with Nepal.